Ors1mer/QuadcastRGB/nix/manpage.md

 : Success

 **1**
-: Some argument error (i. e. typo or a wrong argument specified).
+: Some argument error (i. e. typo or a wrong argument specified)

 **2**
-: A libusb function error (probably due to failed memory allocation).
+: A libusb function error (probably due to failed memory allocation)

 **3**
-: The microphone isn't connected.
+: The microphone isn't connected

 **4**
 : Failed to open the microphone descriptor.
-Consider running the program with the root privileges (not recommended) or creating a dev rule (recommended).
+Consider running the program with the root privileges (not recommended) or creating a dev rule (recommended)

 **5**
-: Failed to transfer some packets.
+: Failed to transfer some packets

 # CAVEATS
 It isn't possible to edit only one (upper or lower) diode group without